ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 4. On the **Add provider VDC** window, specify the settings for the new PVDC.
     1. Specify the PVDC name.
     2. Select the PVDC location.
+    3. Optionally enable SAP®-certified server profiles and select the profile type.
-    3. Click **Next**.
+    4. Click **Next**.
 5. Specify the host details.
     1. Specify the cluster name.
-    2. Select the profile storage type.
-    3. Select the host profile.
-    4. Select the host quantity.
+    2. Select the host quantity.
        * For NFS only storage, select a minimum of 2.
        * For vSAN™ storage, select a minimum of 6.
+    3. Select the profile storage type.
+    4. Select the host profile.
     5. Click **Next**.
 6. Specify the attached NFS storage settings.
 7. Review the new cost, select the confirmation checkbox, and click **Order** to confirm.